dogdoglization/node-jsso-server/README.md

 Besides, JSSO.js would maintain WebSocket connections of different servers automatically.
 Each time a remote call is made but the server is disconnected, it will try building/rebuilding the WebSocket and then flush all the calls remained at client.
-Connection would be built only when either invoke(), broadcast(), on(), or off() calls made.
-Getting stubs using JSSO constructor would not trigger this action.

 ##Usage